 Jojoba oil has anti-inflammatory and healing properties.
 Topical application may help relieve dryness, flaking, itching, and related symptoms.

-Jojoba oil is a popular ingredient in some natural sunscreen products.
-One study suggests that vitamin E, when combined with other antioxidants, can help protect your skin from sun damage.
+Jojoba oil is a popular ingredient in some natural sunscreen products. suggests that vitamin E, when combined with other antioxidants, can help protect your skin from sun damage.
 Jojoba oil contains both.

 Sun damage can dehydrate your skin and cause flaking.
 Jojoba oil restores vitamin E, adds moisture, and promotes healing to soothe these symptoms of sunburns.